 He also explained how our procrastination stays contained when there is a deadline to wake our panic monster.

 But where there is no deadline for writing a blog post to publish, building a profitable business, meeting with parents this holiday or starting to eat healthy, our habit of procrastination will cause more damage than we think.

-Quoting from Tim Urban’s blog, on why procrastinators procrastinate, “avoid procrastination” is only good advice for fake procrastinator.”
+Quoting from Tim Urban’s blog, on why procrastinators procrastinate, “avoid procrastination” is only good advice for a fake procrastinator.”

 We cannot just simply just avoid being procrastinator and procrastination is not a very bad thing.
 Well, sometimes.